mediadataes/gif/README.md

-This repository is part of a project from <href="https://mediadata.webs.upv.es/">MediaData</href>
+This repository is part of a project from <a href="https://mediadata.webs.upv.es/">MediaData</a>

-<href="https://github.com/mediadataes/gif">MediaData/gif</href> is meant to be used to download the top n trending gifs from various sites
+<a href="https://github.com/mediadataes/gif">MediaData/gif</a> is meant to be used to download the top n trending gifs from various sites

 ## REQUIREMENTS